BlugDeg/SCOverlay-Updates/docs/SDK_MANUAL.md

 ➡️ **Request a new License ID**
 Create an issue to introduce your premium addon project.

-We're excited to see what you create
+We're excited to see what you create!